endurancetrio/endurancetrio-tracker/endurancetrio-data/src/main/resources/db/DATABASE.md

 ## Migration Scripts

 The DDL scripts are duplicated for each supported database (H2 and PostgreSQL) to ensure full compatibility with the targeted databases.
-That is not necessary for the DML scripts, which are database-agnostic.
+This isn't necessary for the DML scripts, which are database-agnostic.

 1. Creates the **EnduranceTrio Tracker** REST API database tables: